Sichao-Yang/note_mage/README.md

-# file_management
+# NoteMage

-some useful scripts for note related file management
+This is a collection of useful commands for note management.